wireapp/wire-server-deploy/offline/instrument_monitoring.md

 Now the grafana can be accessed via a Web browser with the address: `http://<host-machine-ip>:3000`.
 Note: exposing Grafana to the network may have security implications and users should secure their instance (change default password, use firewalls, etc.)

+To log in to Grafana for the first time, use the default credentials provided by Grafana.
+After logging in, immediately change the credentials as recommended in [the grafana document](https://grafana.com/docs/grafana/latest/setup-grafana/sign-in-to-grafana/).

 ## Configure Prometheus